NWChemEx: Computational Chemistry Code for the Exascale Era

 New process turns paper manufacturing waste into valuable chemicals

-Research teams in this Division conduct fundamental and applied studies of how to control and manipulate chemicals and biological materials.
-We work to develop new catalysts that enable more efficient chemical reactions, discover new ways to convert plants to biofuels, and understand how solvents, such as water, affect chemical reactions or how molecules diffuse on surfaces and through tiny pores.
+Research teams in the Division of Chemical and Biological Sciences conduct fundamental and applied studies of how to control and manipulate chemicals and biological materials.
+We work to develop new catalysts that enable more efficient chemical reactions, discover new ways to convert plants to biofuels, understand how solvents affect chemical reactions, and how molecules diffuse on surfaces and through tiny pores.